savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

 You can compare different integrators visually (by running `animate.py`) or plot all snapshot statistics: density profile, mass spectrum or lagrange radius.

+> **For Nbody0, Nbody1, Nbody2, and GyrFalcON**: There is no way to incorporate a potential of SMBH using N-body code (although it is possible for GyrFalcON, I don't do it for the sake of consistency).
+So to compare Nbody6 with these methods, I manually insert a body representing SMBH, shift the cluster position and velocity and then run the simulation.
+After that we need to post-process data (get rid of SMBH and remove shift in distance/velocity of the cluster) to get the result in the same form as Nbody6.
+Do not forget to use post-processed data (without SMBH at the center) when needed

 To plot lagrange radii for different methods together, run this command:

 ```bash